Do I have to be an Affinity member to apply for the Student Loan Consolidation Program?

 How much can I borrow?

-Affinity offers education consolidation loan amounts between $7,500 and $175,000*.
-Borrowers must meet eligibility requirements, not all borrowers will qualify for loan amounts up to $175,000.
+Affinity offers education consolidation loan amounts from $7,500*.
+Borrowers must meet eligibility requirements.

 Are there any fees associated with this loan?